The Optimization SDK Suite is pre-release (alpha). Breaking changes can be published at any time.

 })

 The attach function appends the panel to the DOM and adds the toggle button that opens it.
 It is safe to call more than once; repeated calls reuse the in-flight or completed panel attachment.
+The panel search uses fuzzy matching for audience and optimization names and highlights matched text in the result list.

 Importing this package has no side effects.
 It does not attach the panel, define custom elements,